SoftwareAG/c8y-docs/content/concepts/introduction-bundle/api.md

 weight: 70
 ---

 Cumulocity IoT exposes its complete functionality through programming interfaces (APIs).
 This means that all of Cumulocity IoT's functionality is available for you to use in different contexts outside of what Cumulocity IoT directly provides - in your own applications, in your own devices.
+See the [Cumulocity IoT OpenAPI Specification](https://cumulocity.com/api) for details.

 In contrast to many other IoT platforms, Cumulocity IoT uses the same APIs and the same interface technology for all use cases.
 As a consequence, you have a wider range of choices in putting intelligence into your IoT devices, depending on how powerful they are.
 You also have to use only one set of APIs and one technology to build a complete solution from device to application on your own.